2026 Tax Optimization Plan (CRA-Compliant)

 |---|---|

-A $6,000–$13,000 business loss is reasonable and CRA-defensible for a business in its first full operating year with documented investment in growth.
-This is actually more conservative than the original $20K plan, which strengthens the CRA position.
+A $8,000–$18,000 business loss is reasonable and CRA-defensible for a business in its first full operating year with documented investment in growth.
+2026 is a setup year — expect mostly costs with minimal revenue.

 2. Deduction Categories (Detailed)